 Have the final say: SHOUTcast vs. Icecast

-We strongly believe that radio stations should have the final say over the technology they use.
+Radio stations should have the final say over the technology they use.
 And at CloudRadio, we have been giving customers the freedom to choose between different server versions.

-Later, you may change the server type from the server page in your console.
+Our clients have had the ability to change the server type from the server settings page in our custom console.

-When you switch to a different server type, all your server settings including the stream URL remain the same.
+When making the switch to a different server type, all the server settings, including the stream URL, remain the same.